entropyxyz/entropy-docs/docs/guides/transfer-funds.md

    ![](./images/transfer-funds-import-accounts.png)

-1. Start the Substrate explorer and connect to the `testnet.entropy.xyz:9944` network.
+1. Start the Substrate explorer and connect to the `testnet.entropy.xyz` network.
 1. Select the **Accounts** dropdown and click **Accounts**.

    ![](./images/transfer-funds-accounts-dropdown.png)